mikenieva/searchbar-exercise/README.md

 # fe-interview-backend

-This repository contains a local mock backend server for the brightwheel frontend coding challenge as well as an empty React app using `create-react-app`, which you should use as a starting point.
+This repository contains a local mock backend server for the brightwheel frontend coding challenge as well as an empty React app using `create-react-app`, which you may use as a starting point.
+Feel free to use a different frontend framework (Angular/Vue/Svelte/etc..) or vanilla JS if you prefer.

 ## Getting started